kayake/cerberus/README.md

 ### 1.1 Setting up proxies

-You have 2 options to set up a proxy: using a shell, or configuring it in a file (config.yaml)
+You have 2 ways to set up a proxy: using a shell, or configuring it in a file (config.yaml)

 #### 1.1.1 Using shell